fhagelskjaer/frederikhagel/README.md

 My name is Frederik Hagelskjaer.
-I'm a PostDoc at (SDU) University of Southern Denmark.
+I'm a PostDoc at University of Southern Denmark (SDU).

 My main interests are computer vision and deep learning.
 I work with both 2D and point cloud data, and my main interest is pose estimation.
 However, I also work with many other data processing methods.